 Contrary to some other readings of American regionalism, this work argues that male and female regionalists used similar motifs in their work and shared some of the same politics.
 This research, which emerged out of her PhD dissertation, also led to a separate article on how travel writers avoided disturbing references to travel hardship when writing about the United States in this period; the article features the British writer Emily Katharine Bates and was published in Studies in Travel Writing in 2010.

-Dr Palmer can supervise research projects on American literature before 1920.
-She would especially welcome MPhil/PhD proposals related to regional writing, women's writing, transatlanticism, or reception study.
+Dr Palmer can supervise research projects on American literature and women’s writing.
+She would especially welcome MPhil/PhD proposals related to regional writing, transatlanticism, or reception study.
 Further information may be obtained from the NTU Graduate School.

 Dr Palmer is President of the Mary E. Wilkins Freeman Society, and she serves on the Steering Committee of the British Association of Nineteenth-Century Americanists (BrANCA).